aaronwlee/attain/README.md

 __Make Sure__: If you already load the previous version, you have to reload this module by `--reload` (may have a problem) or directly get into `C:\Users\${userName}\AppData\Local\deno\deps\https` folder and delete.

 *Current* - ***0.3***: [aaronwlee](https://github.com/aaronwlee)
+* Fixed Query bug
 * Added ETag in the header
-* Optimized middlewares by cached
+* Optimized middlewares by cached yet -- needs help or times...
 * Supporting more response classes' methods
-* Supporting more mime
+* Supporting serve more static with various mimes
 * Updated logger plugin sample

 ***0.2***: [aaronwlee](https://github.com/aaronwlee)